nixworks/public/news/2011/05/26/README.md

 ##### John Banville
 ### [John Banville wins the 2011 Franz Kafka Prize. ](/news/2011/05/26/john-banville-wins-the-2011-franz-kafka-prize.md)
-_Context: Franz Kafka Prize, John Banville_
+_Context: John Banville, Franz Kafka Prize_

 ##### Financial Industry Regulatory Authority
 ### [The US Financial Industry Regulatory Authority reports that Merrill Lynch and Credit Suisse have agreed to pay multi-million fines for subprime mortgage securities they sold in the lead up to the global financial crisis of 2008. ](/news/2011/05/26/the-us-financial-industry-regulatory-authority-reports-that-merrill-lynch-and-credit-suisse-have-agreed-to-pay-multi-million-fines-for-subpr.md)
-_Context: Financial Industry Regulatory Authority, Merrill Lynch, Credit Suisse, subprime mortgage crisis, global financial crisis_
+_Context: Financial Industry Regulatory Authority, subprime mortgage crisis, global financial crisis, Merrill Lynch, Credit Suisse_

 ##### New Delhi
 ### [A small plane carrying 10 people crashes into a suburban area of New Delhi, India, killing all on board. ](/news/2011/05/26/a-small-plane-carrying-10-people-crashes-into-a-suburban-area-of-new-delhi-india-killing-all-on-board.md)
-_Context: New Delhi, India_
+_Context: India, New Delhi_

 ##### Atlanta, Georgia
 ### [Severe storms in the US city of Atlanta, Georgia, kill at least three people and leave 193,000 people without power. ](/news/2011/05/26/severe-storms-in-the-us-city-of-atlanta-georgia-kill-at-least-three-people-and-leave-193-000-people-without-power.md)
 _Context: Atlanta, Georgia, Georgia_

-##### U.S.
+##### United States
 ### [The United States announces the removal of a number of troops from Pakistan, following a request from the Pakistani government. ](/news/2011/05/26/the-united-states-announces-the-removal-of-a-number-of-troops-from-pakistan-following-a-request-from-the-pakistani-government.md)
 The US military says it is withdrawing some of the more than 200 troops it has in Pakistan, after a request from the government in Islamabad.

 ##### Group of Eight
 ### [Leaders of the Group of Eight countries meet in Deauville, France, for the 37th G8 summit. ](/news/2011/05/26/leaders-of-the-group-of-eight-countries-meet-in-deauville-france-for-the-37th-g8-summit.md)
-_Context: Group of Eight, France, 37th G8 summit, Deauville_
+_Context: 37th G8 summit, Group of Eight, Deauville, France_

 ##### Rwanda
 ### [Rwandan genocide suspect Bernard Munyagishari is arrested, accused of murdering Tutsis and moderate Hutus in 1994. ](/news/2011/05/26/rwandan-genocide-suspect-bernard-munyagishari-is-arrested-accused-of-murdering-tutsis-and-moderate-hutus-in-1994.md)